vaishnavitv/WildFireApp/README.md

 Front end of the application is built with Blazor Pages in C#.

-### Requirements
+## Requirements

-- Visual Studio 2022
+- Visual Studio 2022 [Windows Only] or Visual Studio Code [Everywhere]
 - .Net 8.0
-- Docker Desktop: Installed and configured to run on WSL2, with a working Distribution (Debian Preferred)
+- Docker Desktop - On Windows, also configured to run on WSL2, with a working Distribution (Debian Preferred)

-### Dependencies
+### Package Dependencies

 - CsvHelper (31.0.2)
 - Newtonsoft.Json (13.0.3)